OmniOMR/mung/docs/annotation-instructions/annotation-instructions.md

 - All annotated pages are available in the **Digital Library**, where you can browse the full document.
 If you want to check it yourself (for clefs or slurs), the links follow this format:

     `https://www.digitalniknihovna.cz/mzk/view/uuid:<document_id>?page=uuid:<page_id>`

+- Do **NOT link** notehead to a slur on another line (when the slur goes **across line break**).
+Treat it as if it went off to another page.
+While it's logically the same slur, graphically they are two separate slurs that have nothing in common.

 <p>
   <img src="./img/slur-1.png" alt="slur Example" width="300"/>